Manor Park Playground Project

-Overall, the community feedback is for to something more inspiring from its playground, less old fashioned in style.
+Overall, the community feedback was for to something more inspiring from its playground, less old-fashioned, less municipal in style.
 Something uplifting and surprising from a local park.

 The council was very involved in these Masterplans – in fact they’d recommended the landscape architects we ended up using.
 The Council then let us know that they’d agreed the funding for our playground.
-It was £140,000, so we set about trying to arrange extra funding through the Mayor’s Crowdfund London Scheme to help supplement this.
-Sadly, as COVID struck, this campaign failed to hit target, so we had to start again with another Crowdfunder.
+It was £140,000, so we set about trying to arrange extra funding through the Mayor’s Crowdfund London Scheme to help supplement this, as £140,000 doesn’t go that far.
+Sadly, as COVID struck, this campaign failed to hit target, which meant we weren’t able to access any of the funds pledged, so we had to start again with another crowdfund campaign, where every penny pledged would be accessible for the playground.
 By the end of July 2020 were in a position to add an additional £10,000 from the community, local councillors and local businesses to the playground fund.

 We had various communications with the council, including on-site visits.
-We made it very clear that the new playground should work with our Masterplans.
+We made it very clear that the new playground should work within the direction set by the community Masterplan.
 The Friends of Manor Park created a parent group to engage with the project, and to adopt the new playground once delivered, helping to develop a parent/child community around our new facility.
-We also want to get community support with the tree planting.
+We also plan to involve the community with the tree planting around the new playground.

 We heard that the council had put the playground project out to tender in October, which was good news.
 We then discovered that the playground specification did not include the new playground location.
 We were very concerned that the first main deliverable of the Community Masterplan, which is the playground, would not follow the design direction of these plans.
 This would then have a cascading impact on a number of other deliverables within the Masterplan.